letsencrypt/cp-cps/CP-CPS.md

 Other documents related to the behavior and control of the ISRG PKI, such as a Subscriber Agreement and Privacy Policy, can be found at <https://letsencrypt.org/repository/>.

-Per IETF PKIX RFC 3647, this CPS is divided into nine components that cover security controls, practices, and procedures for certification services provided by the ISRG PKI.
+Per IETF PKIX RFC 3647, this CP/CPS is divided into nine components that cover security controls, practices, and procedures for certification services provided by the ISRG PKI.

-The following Certification Authorities are covered under this CPS:
+The following Certification Authorities are covered under this document:

 | CA Type | Distinguished Name | Key Pair Type and Parameters | Cert SHA-256 Fingerprint | Validity Period |
 |---------|--------------------|------------------------------|--------------------------|-----------------|